bibekanandadatta/JHU-Dissertation-Template/README.md

 - If the overleaf version is outdated for some reason (Overleaf takes a bit of time to update the templates), then you can download / clone this repository from GitHub, then compress it as a zip file.
 Go to Overleaf, Click on **New Project** -> **Upload Project**, then upload the zipped folder.
 Continue...

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf, Click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
-Once imported, you can start working...
-But Overleaf and GitHub will not sync automatically; you will have to do it.
+Once imported, you can start working on Overleaf.
+But Overleaf and GitHub will not sync automatically; you will have to do it to have updated version on GitHub.

 Once you have imported the project, you need to compile `00-main.tex` file using `pdflatex` option (default on Overleaf) which will call all the auxilary files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.

-## Generating PDF/A compliant output file
+## Notes on generating PDF/A compliant output file for JH library

 Johns Hopkins Library requires the electronic copy of the thesis should be [generated in PDF/A format](https://www.adobe.com/uk/acrobat/resources/document-files/pdf-types/pdf-a.html) which is not trivial.
 Compiling LaTeX document is a bit of involved process but thanks to Overleaf that we do not really have to worry about it.
 [Check here to learn how do they do it](https://www.overleaf.com/learn/how-to/How_does_Overleaf_compile_my_project%3F).
 I have not done the compilation locally for this project and do not plan on doing it.
 So I am unable to provide any help in that regard.